ipunkt/laravel-package-manager/README.md

 #### Aliases

-We provide an `AliaseProvider` to register all aliases by hand.
+We provide an `AliasServiceProvider` to register all aliases by hand.
 But you should provide aliases by the new package discovery:
 ```json
 {
 	"extra": {